dxinteractive/dendriform/packages/dendriform/README.md

 }
 ```

 The `sync()` function can also accept a deriver to derive data in one direction.
+This has the effect of caching each derived form state in history, and calling undo and redo will just restore the relevant derived data at that point in history.

 ```js
 import {sync} from 'dendriform';